4thTech EIC/SME instrument 2020 Accelerator

 Digital identity mechanism (part of DEN-BES)

-Blockchain digital identity mechanism derives as a direct result of the existing blockchain eDelivery protocol.
-The identity mechanism is capable of individual (or organization) wallet address verification.
-A link is created between an individual (or organization) and their blockchain wallet within the 4thtech system.
-The identity mechanism is also capable of; (1) connecting the X.509 standard digital certificate with blockchain wallet; (2) providing the digital identity for blockchain eDelivery, and; (3) providing digital identity for blockchain Notarisation.
+Blockchain digital identity mechanism derives as a direct result of the existing blockchain data exchange protocol.
+The identity mechanism is capable of the individual (or organization) wallet address verification.
+A link is created between an individual (or organization) and their blockchain wallet within the 4thTech system.
+The identity mechanism is also capable of; (1) connecting the X.509 standard digital certificate with the blockchain wallet; (2) providing the digital identity for blockchain eDelivery, and; (3) providing digital identity for blockchain Notarisation.

 Digital certificate X.509 standard